Tel:

 https://www.decorativecollective.com/dealers/the-school-for-scandalA 1 to 1 scale plaster reproduction of the three reliefs from the famous Ludovisi Throne, located in the Archaeological Museum of Palazzo Altemps, Rome.
 460-450 BC circa.

-The throne has a pleasing patina from age, dating of the piece to be from the 2nd quarter of the 20th century based on the discolouration of the plaster and wooden armature.
+The throne has a pleasing patina from age, dating of the piece to be from the early 20th century based on the discolouration of the plaster and wooden armature.

 Likely produced for a museum or the like.